 Aspirin-exacerbated respiratory disease (AERD): a history of exacerbation following ingestion of aspirin or other NSAIDs is highly suggestive.
 Patients often have severe asthma and nasal polyposis.
-Confirmation of the diagnosis of AERD requires challenge in a specialized center with cardiopulmonary resuscitation facilities, but avoidance of NSAIDs may be recommended on the basis of a clear history.
-ICS are the mainstay of treatment, but OCS may be required.
+Confirmation of the diagnosis of AERD may require challenge in a specialized center with cardiopulmonary resuscitation facilities, but avoidance of NSAIDs may be recommended on the basis of a clear history.
+ICS are the mainstay of treatment, but OCS may be required; LTRA may also be useful.
 Desensitization under specialist care is sometimes effective.